EliahKagan/practice/README.md

 # practice - current repository of my solutions to coding exercises/challenges

-These are my solutions to coding and algorithms exercises (practice problems / competitive programming problems) since mid-2020.
+These are my solutions to coding and algorithms exercises (practice problems / competitive programming problems) since April 2020.

 ## License